Finance & Career

 Calculating Net Worth

-As retirement approaches, it is important to know your net worth, which is the difference between what you own and what we owe.
+As retirement approaches, it is important to know your net worth, which is the difference between what you own and what you owe.
 Use worksheet 3 to determine your financial strength.
 Review your overall situation annually.

 - Ask a real estate agent to estimate the value of your home.
 Do not use the purchase price.